codepath/student-career-handbook/artifacts/student-resume-guide.md

 **Things to include:**

 * Languages, frameworks, platforms and tools that you are most familiar with and that are asked for in the job description (Make sure everything you list is something you'd be comfortable speaking about)
 * Projects (3-4...prioritizing side projects over academic projects).
+  * Include projects that showcase things you’re passionate about and your technical experience.
-Include a link for each project (to GitHub repo, deployed version, blog, app in store, etc.) if you can
+  * Include a link for each project (to GitHub repo, deployed version, blog, app in store, etc.) if you can
-* Include links to your GitHub, LinkedIn and a website (if applicable)
+* Include links to your GitHub, LinkedIn and a web portfolio/website (if applicable)
 * If either cumulative GPA and your major GPA are close to or above 3.5, you should include!
 * Include the languages, frameworks, platforms and tools that you are most familiar with
-* Include projects that showcase things you’re passionate about and your technical experience.
-Include a link for each project if you can.
-* Include links to your GitHub, LinkedIn and a website (if applicable)
 * Look at the job description and make sure to include relevant skills/experiences.
 E.g. if you’re applying for a mobile role and you’ve used languages they’re asking for, make sure to list them in the work/project descriptions!

 **Making your resume easy to scan:**